jlopezsi/cmc/group/website.grp/pages.md/index.md

 #### Universitat Autonoma de Barcelona
 </p>

-Our reserach group is recognised and financed by regional government of Cataloni (la Generalitat de Catalunya), 2014-SGR-502, and financed by the national R&D plan of Spain (currently ECO2011-29558-C02-01).
+Our reserach group is recognised and financed by regional government of Catalonia (la Generalitat de Catalunya), 2014-SGR-502, and financed by the national R&D plan of Spain (currently ECO2011-29558-C02-01).

-Nuestro grupo de investigación está reconocido y financiado por la Generalitat de Catalunya, 2014-SGR-502,  y financiado por el Plan Nacional de I+D+i de España (actualmente ECO2011-29558-C02-01).

 We address research problems with an international interdisciplinary approach (sociology, economics, anthropology, management, law, marketing, computing), collaborati (UAB, University of Haifa (Israel), UPC, URV, University of Varsow (Poland)) and (Spain, [Israel] (http://en.wikipedia.org/wiki/Israel), Poland, USA).
-Our field of social science research is currently studying the structuring of cultural practices, leisure experience in computing qualitativos applied to the analysis of data (CAQDAS), and computing in the social sciences, as well promote the transfer of technology research.
+Our field of social science research is currently studying the stratification of cultural practices, leisure experience in computing qualitativos applied to the analysis of data (CAQDAS), and computing in the social sciences, as well promote the transfer of technology research.

 [![www.uab.cat/](../img/logo_uab.jpeg)](http://www.uab.cat/)
 [![www.upc.edu/](../img/upc.png)](http://www.upc.edu/)